nuclearpengy/nuclearpengy.github.io/gear.md

 On the design front, I have Sketch and Pixelmator and I use OmniGraffle Pro for workflows.

-I turn to iA Writer for Markdown and alternate between TextMate and Atom for editing code.
-Kaleidoscope serves me well for running diffs on a variety of file formats and I've come to rely on Postman for interacting with APIs during development and heavily depend on Bitbucket and GitHub for source version control and project management.
+I turn to iA Writer for Markdown and TextMate for editing code (when Claude Code isn't doing it) Kaleidoscope serves me well for running diffs on a variety of file formats and I've come to rely on Postman for interacting with APIs during development and heavily depend on Bitbucket and GitHub for source version control and project management.
 And, to my shock and horror, I've come to use Jira almost daily.

 I primarily use Safari and Google Chrome to browse the web but still have Opera and Firefox at the ready for testing.